Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

 }
 ```

-I know the ip, db username, db password so let's try to connect to the mysql database.
+I know the IP address, database username, and database password, so let's try to connect to the MySQL database.
 ```bash
 mysql -h 172.19.0.3 -u gitea -pyuiu1hoiu4i5ho1uh gitea
 ```

-I tried to extract all user info but it didn't fit properly in the terminal.
+I tried to extract all user information, but it didn't fit properly in the terminal.
 ![](assets/Pasted%20image%2020241026112027.png)

-So I only tried to show interesting informations so I used the query `SELECT name, email, passwd FROM user;`  and it shows to user's password here.
+So I only tried to display interesting information, so I used the query `SELECT name, email, passwd FROM user;`, which reveals the user's password here.
 ![](assets/Pasted%20image%2020241026112219.png)

-I tried to crack the password but no success.
-After a while I reused the database password as administrator's password to see if the admin creds and db creds are same.
+I tried to crack the password but had no success.
+After a while, I reused the database password as the administrator's password to see if the admin credentials and database credentials were the same.

-And to my suprise `administrator:yuiu1hoiu4i5ho1uh` worked.
-And I am in.
+To my surprise, `administrator:yuiu1hoiu4i5ho1uh` worked, and I am in.

-There is a private repo in admin profile which is the scripts that we found in `/opt/scripts` file.
-Since we now have the source code scripts we may try to use it and abuse the script to get root.
+There is a private repository in the admin profile, which contains the scripts we found in the `/opt/scripts` directory.
+Since we now have the source code for these scripts, we may try to use them to exploit the script and gain root access.
 ![](assets/Pasted%20image%2020241026112517.png)

-Since we are most interested in `system-checkup.py` since user svc can run it as root.
-Looking at it's source code and I found something interesting here.
-The script runs `./full-checkup.sh` when we supply argument `full-checkup`.
+Since we are most interested in `system-checkup.py`, as the user `svc` can run it as root, I looked at its source code and found something interesting.
+The script runs `./full-checkup.sh` when we supply the argument `full-checkup`.
 ![](assets/Pasted%20image%2020241026112840.png)

-If we run the `system-checkup.py` with argument `full-checkup` it prints `"Something went wrong"`.
+If we run `system-checkup.py` with the argument `full-checkup`, it prints `"Something went wrong"`.
 ![](assets/Pasted%20image%2020241026113105.png)

-You may ask why?
-It's because of the `try-except` being used.
-It tried to run `./full-checkup.sh` but since the file isn't present in the current directory we are running the script from.
+You may ask why.
+It's because of the `try-except` block being used.
+It attempts to run `./full-checkup.sh`, but since the file isn't present in the current directory from which we are running the script, it fails.

-We can try to abuse the `system-checkup.py` script now by making our own `full-checkup.sh` script in `/tmp` and run the command from `/tmp` directory.
-In our-custom-made script of `full-checkup.sh` I will basically make the `/bin/bash` a suid executable binary so I can easily get root.
+We can now try to exploit the `system-checkup.py` script by creating our own `full-checkup.sh` script in the `/tmp` directory and running the command from there.
+In our custom-made script `full-checkup.sh`, I will essentially make `/bin/bash` a SUID executable binary so I can easily gain root access.

-I made the following script and gave it execute permission.
+I created the following script and granted it execute permission.
 ```
 svc@busqueda:/tmp$ cat full-checkup.sh
 #!/bin/bash